OktalonSzoradi/hcw-1-shopping-list-management/documentation/PROTOCOL.typ

 (Programming) and _Teamarbeit_ (Teamwork).

 This document is mainly for the Teamarbeit part.
-It contains at least our story map, user stories, and mockups.
+It contains at least our story map, user stories (backlog), and mockups.

 Project team members are hereinafter referred to by their first names.